monmima/main-aide-memoire/php/classes_the-basics.md

 See **classes_constructors** to learn more about the efficient way of passing data to a class.
 The way of doing it in the example below does work, but is not the most efficient since you have to create a new instance of a class with four lines instead of just one.

+Usually you use "public" and "private" instead of "var" in a class.

     <?php
         // creating a class
         class Book {